axelpale/sprinkler/README.md

 Optional `options` object can take following properties:

+- `angle`, the main direction of the particle flow in radians.
+Top to bottom is `0`, left to right is `Math.PI / 2`.
+Defaults to `0`.
+This rotates the base x- and y-axis so you do not need to re-adjust other parameters.
 - `imagesInSecond`, an average number of dropped images in a second per 1000 pixels of width.
 Bound to the width to keep the density the same regardless the canvas width.
 - `burnInSeconds`, number of seconds to prerun the wave.
 This allows there to be visible particles already at the beginning.
 To get an instant feeling of a consistent flow, set higher than what it would take for a particle to fall through the canvas.
 - `zMin` and `zMax`, range for initial scale.
 Between [0, Inf]